Watering Bermuda Grass: Spring, Summer, Fall and Winter Guide

 Although Bermuda grass is a great drought-resistant grass, providing it with too little or too much water can make it prone to disease and pests.
 So, how much water does Bermuda grass require?

 Bermuda grass requires 1/2 inch to 3/4 inch of water every one to three weeks.
 During summer, the grass will need 1 to 1.25 inches of water every week to survive.
-If the Bermudagrass lawn is established on sandy soil, provide 0.5-inch of water as often as every 3 days.
+If the Bermudagrass lawn is established on sandy soil, provide 0.5 inches of water as often as every 3 days.

 Watering is an essential part of Bermuda lawn care, as it helps promote deeper root development for a fuller, greener turf.
 However, the watering needs of a Bermuda turf may differ depending on the season of the year.